-The differentiation of facial tissues occurs early in the embryonic period, between week 5 and 7, and begins to be characterized by the first two branchial arches, in respect to the tissues underlying the forebrain that begin to develop during the second month.
+The differentiation of facial tissues occurs early in the embryonic period, between week 5 and 7, and begin to be characterized by the first two branchial arches, in respect to the tissues underlying the forebrain that begin to develop during the second month.

-The concept of growth is described as the manifestation of quantitative and structural changes that occur in regular succession, as changing parts of the body and organs begin to function, developing new features while improving the activities of the existing bones [1,2].
+The concept of growth is described as the manifestation of quantitative and structural changes that occur in regular succession, as changing parts of the body and organs begin to function, developing new features while improving the activities of the existing bones.
 There are two distinguishing parts in the cranium: the neurocranium or cavity of the brain, which is subdivided into the area at base of the cranium and cranial vault; and the splanchnocranium, the skeleton of the face (Figure 1).
-Both areas are initially formed by mesenchymal thickening, which then hardens into bone by either endochondral or membrane ossification.
+Both areas are initially formed by mesenchymal thickening, which then hardness into bone by either endochondral or membrane ossification.
 The bones at the base of the cranium develop through chondrocyte ossification, whereas the bones of the cranial vault are derived by membrane ossification.
 Cranial bone growth is virtually identical to bone growth in other regions of the body, that being the ossification of cartilage during bone replacement.
 There are two fundamental mechanisms: apposition and reabsorption.

-This can be better described using the theory proposed by Moss [3–7], “the origin, growth and maintenance of all tissues and skeletal formations are a secondary phenomena and offset of other previous events which verify the nonskeletal tissue, organs or functional areas specifically related to them”.
+This can be better described using the theory proposed by Moss in the 1980s, “the origin, growth and maintenance of all tissues and skeletal formations are a secondary phenomena and offset of other previous events which verify the nonskeletal tissue, organs or functional areas specifically related to them”.
 The cranial cavity represents a classic example of a matrix function, meaning that the cranium grows under the pressure of the brain, which during the prenatal period, develops faster than any other part of the fetus.
 The splanchnocranium, however, remains considerably smaller since it is not used by the fetus before birth.

 From 2D to 3D/4D